eflynch/boardzorg/NOTES.md

 ## Ready For Dev

-* Fix choam charity to not be claimable after auction has begun
-* Support situation where all leaders are tanked and you have to play without leader
+### Needed For a game
-* Support Leader Capture mechanic
+* Support ANY TIME Karama powers
+  * Harkonnen: steal treachery cards
+  * Emperor: revive 3 or a leader
+  * Fremen: make worm show up (Restricted to SPICE and MOVEMENT)
+  * block B worthless Karama
 * Support Special Treachery Cards
+  * Tleilaxu Ghola
+  * Truthtrance
+  * Weather Control
+  * Family Atomics
+  * Harj
-* Support ANY TIME Karama powers
+* Support Harkonnen Leader Capture mechanic

-* Show battle round state
+### Nice for a Game
+* Support new Emperor alliance rule (allows emperor to revive 3 units on behalf of each of his allies)
-  * What leaders have been used already
+* Show which leaders have been used already in battle this turn
-* Redo Traitor selection widget
-* Test that leader revival works
-* Support no-fremen storm movement rules
 * Support voice for lasgun
 * Support voice for cheap hero/heroine
 * Support voice for worthless cards

-* Interface for victory condition
+### Eventually Needed
+* Support situation where all leaders are tanked and you have to play without leader
+* Test that leader revival works
+* Support no-fremen storm movement rules

+### Could Do
+* Make "faction" Karama powers single use per game
+* Fix choam charity to not be claimable after auction has begun
 * Ponder new emperor alliance power and rules for bribes and allies
-    * Support new Emperor alliance rule
-    * Support allies paying for things for eachother...
-    * Maybe disable bribes for allies
-    * Maybe allow bribes to pay immediately since the emperor has a different alliance power now

 * Support spice-based combat
 * Support extra spice flow from strongholds

-## In Progress

 # Notes

 ## Karama Powers ##

   * ANY TIME:
-    * H KARAMA take treachery cards
+    * H KARAMA steal treachery cards
-    * E KARAMA revive 3 or leader
+    * E KARAMA revive 3 or a leader
+    * F KARAMA make worm show up (Restricted to SPICE and MOVEMENT)
     * block B worthless Karama
-    * F KARAMA make worm show up (Restricted to SPICE and MOVEMENT)

   * STORM